madprime/django-get-evidence/README.md

 * Navigate to the directory you want to have the code in, and clone the repository with: `git clone git://github.com/madprime/django-get-evidence`.

-### Install postgres and pip ###
+### Install postgres, pip, virtualenv, and virtualenvwrapper ###

-1. **(Root user action)** Install Postgres with: `sudo apt-get install postgres`
+1. **(Root user action)** Install Postgres with: `sudo apt-get install postgresql`
 2. **(Root user action)** Install pip: `sudo apt-get install python-pip`
+3. **(Root user action)** Use pip to install virtualenv and virtualenvwrapper: `sudo pip install virtualenv virtualenvwrapper`.

 ### Set up virtualenv and virtualenvwrapper ###

-1. Use pip to install virtualenv and virtualenvwrapper: `pip install virtualenv virtualenvwrapper`.
-2. Make a directory to store your virtual environments: `mkdir ~/.virtualenvs`
+1. Make a directory to store your virtual environments: `mkdir ~/.virtualenvs`
-3. To make virtualenv and virtualenvwrapper commands work in future terminals, add the following to your bashrc (or zshrc, as appropriate):
+2. To make virtualenv and virtualenvwrapper commands work in future terminals, add the following to your bashrc (or zshrc, as appropriate):
 `export WORKON_HOME=$HOME/.virtualenvs` and
-`source source /usr/local/bin/virtualenvwrapper.sh`.
+`source /usr/local/bin/virtualenvwrapper.sh`.

 ### Make a virtual environment and install required Python packages ###